atlaschiew/build-bitcoin-php-mysql/README.md

-  blockhash              # Get only 1 block based on block hash. block                  # Get only 1 block based on block height. blocks                 # Get group of blocks. getRawTx               # Generate unsigned raw tx. pushTx                 # Push transaction to node. getTransactionPool     # Get list of pending TXes. addressTx              # Get all TXs based on input address.
+  blockhash              # Get only 1 block based on block hash. block                  # Get only 1 block based on block height. blocks                 # Get group of blocks. getRawTx               # Generate unsigned raw TX. pushTx                 # Push transaction to node. getTransactionPool     # Get list of pending TXes. addressTx              # Get all TXs based on input address.